 Good to Know

 When the rains end in February-March, the bush is very thick and the animals are harder to see.
 The best months for game-viewing are July through September.

 Singita Ebony Lodge Features:

 Average Mid-High Season Rates (including taxes):

-Suite for two, $4,300 (all meals, wines and spirits, two game drives daily, road transfers and laundry included).
+Ebony Suite for Two, $4,350 (all meals, wines and spirits, two game drives daily, road transfers and laundry included).